 - International investments, which can give you access to markets that may be generating positive performance when others are falling.

-2. Automatically adjust your asset allocation
+2. Target Enrollment Portfolios automatically adjust your asset allocation

 3. Invest consistently